-Editor’s Note: A recent research report sheds light on the top eight challenges learning leaders are facing.
+Editor’s Note: A recent research report sheds light on common challenges learning leaders face.
 These challenges were discovered through research and surveys conducted over the course of a decade.
 In this series of articles, we will explore these challenges and how learning leaders are responding.
 This article is the second of an eight-part series.

 Training Industry, Inc. research has found that many learning and development (L&D) professionals must achieve their goals with limited access to resources.
 In a business sense, the term “limited resources” can refer to a broad spectrum of resources, including time, staff and budget.

 “Training organizations have had to evolve in a climate of downsizings, reduced budgets and time constraints,” says Paul Meskanick, MBA, the director of client services for Ingenuiti.
 These resources, and this challenge in general, affect everyone in an organization in one way or another, but L&D professionals are finding ways to strategically plan around these limitations to do more with less.

 Planning Is Key

 The results of the research study showed time as the most prominent limited resource.
 “It is the most salient in terms of time for L&D staff to engage in more training and improve existing processes,” says Tom Whelan, Ph.D., director of corporate research at Training Industry, Inc. It’s also applicable to learners in terms of the time away from the job to train and how long it may take to become proficient.

 Time constraints and available staff and budget often coincide with one another.
 For example, if there aren’t enough in-house staff with the time or expertise to author the training and implement it, then it may be necessary to outsource that training.
 On the other hand, if there isn’t enough in the budget to outsource the training, then it’s likely that the staff will be tasked with making the time to oversee the training design and implementation.